Form and Content

 EMPLOYMENT

-After graduating, you will be well-equipped to go into a number of areas of graphic design, including branding, design for print, editorial design, illustration, web design, and many more.
-In addition, you will gain the skills you need to move into related careers within the ever-evolving creative industries in marketing, project management, social media and account handling.
+After graduating, you will be well-equipped to go into several areas of graphic design, including branding, design for print, editorial design, illustration, web design, and many more.
+If you choose to take the option of the placement year, then you will already have a year's experience under your belt and a network in the creative industries.
+In addition, you will gain the skills you need to move into related careers within the ever-evolving creative industries in marketing, project management, social media, and account handling.
 You may choose to work for an established business or secure your own work as a freelance professional.

 Students from our graphic design undergraduate degree have gone on to work both nationally and internationally at companies such as Absolute, Aire Global, Allotment Productions, The BBC, BGN Agency, Cafeteria, Code Computer Love, Cube3, Dept, Dootrix, Factory Create, Havas Lynx, magneticNorth, Mighty Giant, Monterossa, Refinery, Social Chain, The Hut Group (THG) and Umlaut.